ThinkDataEd/curriculum/docs/updates.md

 Introduction to Data Science, [http://www.idsucla.org](http://www.idsucla.org){:target="_blank"}

-This website was last updated on April 24, 2023.
+This website was last updated on September 15, 2023.

 Changes that have been made to version 6.0